huntergps/handbook-docs/Fuse/01 - Getting Started.md

 ## Tutorial

-We suggest you start by taking a look at our Getting Started tutorial: https://www.fusetools.com/developers/guides/tutorial You can also find a wide range of ready-to-run examples at https://www.fusetools.com/examples
+We suggest you start by [following our tutorial](https://www.fusetools.com/developers/guides/tutorial).
+You can also find a wide range of ready-to-run examples [on our Examples-page](https://www.fusetools.com/examples).

 ## $(Project structure)